Bachelor of Arts (BA)

-Learn how modern modeling, statistical, and computational methods have become critical to solve routine tasks in almost all scientific and nonscientific disciplines.
+Learn how modern modelling, statistical, and computational methods have become critical to solve routine tasks in almost all scientific and nonscientific disciplines.
 Combining skills in computer science, mathematics and statistics, you will learn how to solve practical problems efficiently.

 Put your classroom learning to the test with Co-op job placements throughout the region and beyond.
 Co-op helps you to gain beneficial skills such as how to build your resumé, apply for jobs, expand your professional network and earn money to pay for tuition.

 Get your UBC degree in computer science and learn how to use and improve computers.
 Explore computer basics—from databases and operating systems, to software engineering, security, web development, and numerical methodology.
 You will also learn about specialty areas such as computational intelligence, bioinformatics, and computer graphics and animation.